palmdrop/dwm/README.md

 * moveresizedouble - function for doubling or halving the width or height of a floating window
 * next floating - function for spawning the next window in floating mode
 * tagall - tag all visible clients with the specified tag.
 Also added "tagandviewall" for tagging all visible clients and viewing that tag simultaneously.
 * swaptags - swap the currently visible tags with a selected one.
+Also added swapandviewtags, to simultaneously swap and view the target tag.

 # Keybinds
 See config.def.h.
 Although they are quite personal and probably not sensible to other people.